dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 The `<Targets>` metadata is a required configuration that tells XHarness which kind of device/Simulator to target.
 Use the XHarness CLI help command to find more (see the `--targets` option).

-You can also specify some metadata that will help you configure the run better:
+You can also specify some additional metadata that will help you configure the run better:

 ```xml
 <ItemGroup>